On September 6th 2022, the Correfoc in Santa Ponsa returned with a bang to Santa Ponsa beach after a three-year break due to the pandemic.

 And if this doesn’t appeal, then do enjoy the other Festes del Rei en Jaume I festivities.

 It’s fabulous free fun, with all of the attractions of Santa Ponsa packaged into an amazing holiday experience.

 Where to see the Correfoc in Mallorca

-The Correfoc is usually held a few days later on the 21st of January to signal the end of the celebrations.
+The Correfoc is usually held a few days later on the last weekend of January to signal the end of the celebrations.